react-native-webrtc/react-native-webrtc/Documentation/BuildingWebRTC.md

 # Building WebRTC

 This document shows how to prepare a WebRTC build for its inclusion in this plugin.
-The build will be made with the `build-webrtc.py` Python script located in the `tools/` directory.
+The build will be made with the `build-webrtc.py` Python script located in the `tools` directory.

 ## Preparing the build

 Running the script with `--setup` will download all necessary tools for building WebRTC.
 The script must be run with a target directory where all WebRTC source code and resulting build artifacts will be placed.
 A `build_webrtc` directory will be created containing it all.
 The setup process only needs to be carried out once.

 ### iOS